HenrikPaales/JobCrawler/README.md

 The script will fetch job listings based on the provided parameters, and you can execute the cells in Colab just like in a local Jupyter environment.

-Users can simply click the "Open in Google Colab" link to access and run the notebook in Google Colab.

 The script will fetch job listings based on the provided parameters and store the results in a CSV file named "JobList.csv".

 ## Configuration